Skip to Content

 The Samsung TV comes with a new feature called Filmmaker Mode, which allows users to make their own movies without post-processing.
 The mode helps to preserve the correct color, frame rate, and aspect ratio.
 The mode is available on most models, though not all are compatible yet.
 Other companies, such as Philips, have already announced that they will support the feature at CES 2020.
 It was recently endorsed by filmmakers such as Ryan Coogler and J.J.
 Abrams.

-READ ALSO: How to Reset Ambient Mode Samsung TV?
+READ ALSO: How to Refresh Samsung Smart TV?

 Using the new Filmmaker Mode on the Samsung TV is easy.
 You can set it to turn on automatically or toggle it manually by pressing the dedicated button on the remote.
 To use the feature, you will need to download the appropriate metadata from the content provider, such as Netflix.
 This feature can also be used for other streaming services, such as Apple iTunes.
 Samsung has a dedicated button for this purpose on its remote.